KMani1992/jsa/goodreads-app/README.md

 6. Stored userstate (search keyword & page #) in the session storage to make state full while refreshing the useragent

-#steps to run the project
+# Steps to run the project
 1. cd <project directory>
 2. npm install
 3. npm run start

-#steps to run unit test
+# Steps to run unit test
 1. npm run test -- --coverage
 2. verify the coverage report under the coverage directory of the project

-#This is executed in the below version of node environment
+# This is executed in the below version of node environment
 1. Node V10.13.0
 2. NPM V6.4.1